jbudynek/teaching-02-transfer/README.md

 This file is a step by step tutorial to practice basics of transfer learning on an industrial dataset composed of pictures, for a use case of quality control.
-You will also find the dataset and Jupyter notebooks with code that could help you address the questions.
+You will also find the dataset and Jupyter notebooks with code that can help you address the questions.

 ## Cast defect dataset